Parametric Instabilities of Correlated Quantum Matter: Case studies

-In the absence of the $\Delta_{\sigma}$ term, an appropriate order parameter is ${\cal O}_{\rm T}=\sigma_x\tau_x$, where the $\tau_x$ part has been arbitrarily chosen, as the valley $U\left(1\right)$ symmetry is spontaneously broken.
+Without explicitly breaking the inversion symmetry, i.e., setting the order parameter is ${\cal O}_{\rm T}=\sigma_x\tau_x$, where the $\tau_x$ part has been arbitrarily chosen, as the valley $U\left(1\right)$ symmetry is spontaneously broken.
 The hierarchy of ordered ground states within the low-energy manifold we consider here is depicted in Fig.~\ref{fig:TorderFigure}a.
 Restricting to collective fluctuations which leave the system in its low-energy manifold determined by Eq.~\eqref{eq:gsmanifold}~\footnote{These are operators which generate a rotated reference state $|\Psi_\phi\rangle$ whose corresponding $\cal O$ matrix lies within the low-energy manifold.}, there are four relevant generators to consider, $\left\{{{\cal M}^i}\right\}=\tau_z,\,\sigma_x\tau_y,\,\sigma_z,\,\sigma_y\tau_x$.

-Consulting again with Eq.~\eqref{eq:Bmain}, we can pair $\tau_z$ with $\sigma_x\tau_y$ as conjugate variables, as well as $\sigma_z$ with $\sigma_y\tau_x$.
+Consulting again with Eq.~\eqref{eq:Bmain}, we can pair the fluctuation amplitudes associated with the operators $\tau_z$ and $\sigma_x\tau_y$ as conjugate variables.
+The amplitudes corresponding to $\sigma_z$ and $\sigma_y\tau_x$ are thus a second conjugate pair.
 One expects the first pair to give rise to a gapless Goldstone mode.
-This is because a $\tau_z$ rotation applied to the order parameter generates a very soft fluctuation, namely rotation of the order parameter in the $\tau_x-\tau_y$ plane.
+This is because a $\tau_z$ rotation applied to the order parameter generates a very soft fluctuation, namely rotation of the order parameter in the $\tau_x$-$\tau_y$ plane.
 Its partner $\sigma_x\tau_y$ acting on the order parameter generates energetically-unfavorable valley-polarization.
 The difference in energetics of these two fluctuation quadratures leads to effective squeezing of this bosonic mode.